 - To perform circuit test.

 - To start new ventilation.

 - To turn the ventilator off.

 - To load or change presets' parameters.

 - To switch to monitor mode.

 - To enter service screen.

-The result of the circuit test and the circuit type detected is shown on the screen.
-If the circuit test fails, the "Start Ventilation" button is disabled.
+The result of the circuit test and the circuit type detected will be shown on the screen.
+If the circuit test failed, the "Start Ventilation" button is disabled.